(Terry and Fleur in Nepal with their sponsor child)

-Our pastor is 50-something year old Terry Allen.
-Terry is married to Fleur and, together, they have four children.
-The two girls have left home while the two boys are still in the nest with the youngest having just completed 12.
+Our pastor is Terry Allen.
+Terry, in his mid-50's, is married to Fleur and, together, they have four adult children - two girls & two boys.

 When Terry was about to turn 30, having just become a father for the first time, he began formal theological training, mainly because he was picking up most of the preaching duties here at Sandy Beach Baptist.
 Although he has only ever attended Baptist churches, Terry was drawn to the external program offered by Moore Theological College; Australia's premier Anglican Bible college.